Radio Risk Assessment - Radio Equipment Directive (RED) Technical Documentation

-By Engaged Expert Steve Hayes
+By Steve Hayes and Michael Derby

-- The RED mandates that manufacturers consider the following essential requirements:Article 3.1(a) - the protection of health and safety of persons and of domestic animals and the protection of property, including the objectives with respect to safety requirements set out in Directive 2014/35/EU, but with no voltage limit applying
+- Article 3.1(a) – The protection of health and safety of persons and of domestic animals and the protection of property, including the objectives with respect to safety requirements set out in Directive 2014/35/EU, but with no voltage limit applying

-- Article 3.1(b) EMC – an adequate level of electromagnetic compatibility as set out in Directive 2014/30/EU
+- Article 3.1(b) EMC – An adequate level of electromagnetic compatibility as set out in Directive 2014/30/EU

 - Article 3.2 – Radio equipment shall be so constructed that it both effectively uses and supports the efficient use of radio spectrum in order to avoid harmful interference

 - Article 3.3 – Radio equipment within certain categories or classes shall be so constructed that it complies with other designated essential requirements (not applicable to all radios).

 The Radio Equipment Directive (RED) requires equipment manufacturers to perform an assessment of their product to essential requirements: safety, EMC, and radio, and in some cases, other categories may also apply.
 Most manufacturers understand this to mean that they test to some standards and then create their Declaration of Conformity (DoC) to show that they meet the Directive.

 In addition, there is a requirement for manufacturers to perform an analysis of the risks associated with the radio equipment and its compliance with the RED.
 It is important to remember that the manufacturer assesses their product to test standards, but the DoC they sign states compliance with the Directive.
 This analysis of risks that the manufacturer must perform is often referred to as the manufacturer's risk assessment, and it must be available for the manufacturer to show to a market surveillance authority or to a Notified Body, if the manufacturer is asked to provide it.